top of page

 Cheryl L. Kester and Karen L. Cassidy

 Writing to Win Federal Grants by Cheryl L. Kester and Karen L. Cassidy is an essential resource if you are considering federal or major grants.
-I reviewed this book in a recent blog, Are you ready for a federal grant for your charter school?
+I reviewed this book in blog, Are you ready for a federal grant for your charter school?
 Check out the blog post to learn more.

 Beverly A. Browning

-Grant Writing for dummies by Beverly A. Browning covers all the basics.
+Grant Writing for Dummies by Beverly A. Browning covers all the basics.
 The information provided is easily applied to charter school grants.
 There are a variety of simple examples shared throughout the text.
 The author provides information on federal grants, private grants, and corporate grants.
 I found the layout to be a little distracting and hard to follow, but the information is helpful once you find what you need.
 It's a good back-up resource, but I wouldn't choose it as my go-to book.

 There are many, many more grant-writing books out there.
 If you have a favorite, let us know in the comments below.
 It might become my next new favorite!

-That is a good book which is opened with expectation, and closed with delight and profit.
-Amos Bronson Alcott
+"That is a good book which is opened with expectation, and closed with delight and profit." ~ Amos Bronson Alcott

 Comments